Roadtrip Through 6 countries

 Along the way we visited:

-- Henningsvær and its famous football field
+- Henningsvær (famous football field)

 - Reine